If you would like to speak to Mrs Twohey, our school SENDCo, please contact school to make an appointment.

 Accessibility outcome | Action | Timeframe | person responsible | Evidence of achievement |

-Parents are able to read and understand written communications | All documentation available as a hard copy and through email and on website.
-School will use translation service when required. | On-going | JC website KC/KM photocopying when needed
+Parents can read and understand written communications | All documentation available as a hard copy and through email and on website.
+School will use translation service when required. | On-going | JC KC – website SP -photocopying [when needed]

 | All parents will know what is happening in school |

 Parents are given accurate information about their children | The school will be able to provide written information in different formats when required for individual purposes such as use of symbols, communicate in print, large print or through augmentative communication technology, contrasting colours.
-Teams meetings to allow for COVID restrictions and phone calls if parents do not have access to the internet. | On-going | JC/ SR All staff | Parents know information about their child and how to support their child. |
+Teams meetings or phone calls if parents are unable to come into school. | Ongoing | JC LT All staff | Parents know information about their child and how to support their child. |

 Parents are given guidance in a variety of formats | All documentation available as a hard copy and through email and on website.
 School will use translation service when required.
 School will use large formats if required.
-School will ring parents if needed | On-going | JC SR KT Staff | Parents know who to contact for support |
+School will ring parents if needed | Ongoing | JC LT KT All staff | Parents know who to contact for support |

 That the school website meets accessibility requirements | Make changes possible to ensure that information on the website is accessible to all Publish an accessibility statement on the school website making explicit that school are happy to provide content in any format by request

-| Ongoing | JC KC | Website statement in place No stakeholders are unable to access key information |
+| Ongoing | JC KC Governors | Website statement in place No stakeholders are unable to access key information |

 SENDIASS